moiez326/Data_analysis_portfolio/README.md

 ![power of data](https://github.com/moiez326/US-Adidas-sales/blob/main/media/Screenshot%202023-12-06%20at%2013.53.07.png)

 # Data analysis portfolio
--A collection of my data analysis projects.
+A collection of my data analysis projects.
 Each project includes a README with context, information, and visualizations:

 ## Table of Contents
 - Nike vs Adidas shoe pricing and rating analysis